evennia/evennia/evennia/contrib/game_systems/containers/README.md

         self.add(ContainerCmdSet)
 ```

-This will replace the default `look` and `get` commands with the container-friendly versions provided by the contrib.
+This will replace the default `look` and `get` commands with the container-friendly versions provided by the contrib as well as add a new `put` command.

 ## Usage